-Chapter 2: Cognition in stimulant treatment-naïve boys and men with ADHD: an age perspective (Embargo until 29 June 2018)
+Chapter 2: Cognition in stimulant treatment-naïve boys and men with ADHD: an age perspective (Embargo up to and including 29 June 2018)

-Chapter 4: Comorbid depressive and anxiety symptoms in children and adolescents with ADHD: Impact of prior stimulant use (Embargo until 29 June 2018)
+Chapter 4: Comorbid depressive and anxiety symptoms in children and adolescents with ADHD: Impact of prior stimulant use (Embargo up to and including 29 June 2018)

 Chapter 5: Differences in persistent effects of methylphenidate on cognition in children and adults?
-A randomized, placebo-controlled trial (Embargo until 29 June 2018)
+A randomized, placebo-controlled trial (Embargo up to and including 29 June 2018)

-Chapter 6: Serial assessment with experimental cognitive tests in typically developing children and adults: Test-retest reliability and reliable change (Embargo until 29 June 2018)
+Chapter 6: Serial assessment with experimental cognitive tests in typically developing children and adults: Test-retest reliability and reliable change (Embargo up to and including 29 June 2018)